Detailed guides to painful problems, treatments & more

 Tags: IT band pain, running, knee, surgery, leg, limbs, pain problems, overuse injury, injury, exercise, self-treatment, treatment, tendinosis

-One article on PainSci cites Vieira 2007: The Complete Guide to IT Band Syndrome
+One page on PainSci cites Vieira 2007: The Complete Guide to IT Band Syndrome

 original abstract Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.